suffolklibraries/lgc/content/collections/events/lates-pride-in-suffolk-s-past.md

     content:
       -
         type: text
-        text: 'Celebrate LGBTQ+ month in February and learn more about the hidden histories of LGBTQ+ people in Suffolk''s Past.
-The history of such communities is complicated yet interesting and revolutionary, so join The Hold to discover more and spend an evening with a great group of people.'
+        text: "Celebrate LGBTQ+ month in February and learn more about the hidden histories of LGBTQ+ people in Suffolk's Past.
+The history of such communities is complicated yet interesting and revolutionary, so join The Hold to discover more and spend an evening with a great group of people."
   -
     type: heading
     attrs: